 The Perfect Bite

 Make sure you let these little babies cool!
 I’ve lost count of the times I’ve burned the roof of my mouth, unable to control my urge to pop one in my mouth right out of the oven!
 Once cooled, eat whole.
-Sure, if you’re dainty… try and take a little “bite”.
-But like trying to bite into sushi… you’ll end up wearing it instead of eating it.
+Sure, if you’re dainty… try and take a little “bite” but you’ll end up wearing most of it.